Noriller/easy-tailwind/README.md

 One of the uses is to "break lines" of the styles.

-For this, just split the clases into multiple strings and put each one in a single line.
+For this, just split the classes into multiple strings and put each one in a single line.

 Example: